HOME / SERVICES / PAIN TREATMENTS / Hip Injections

 Risks Associated with Hip Injections

 While hip injections are generally considered low-risk procedures, one or more of the following side effects could occur:

 Following your hip injection, the Seattle Pain interventional pain management specialists will evaluate your hip pain, developing a customized, comprehensive pain treatment program designed to help you get back to your normal day-to-day activities.

 Is your hip pain causing you to miss out on life?

 Contact Our Seattle Interventional Pain Management Specialists

 We understand that severe and chronic hip pain can be difficult to control.
 At Seattle Pain, our primary goal is to relieve your pain and improve your quality of life.
 We believe in treating the whole patient – and not just the injury.
 You do not have to live in pain.
-Call us today at 253-944-1289 or complete a contact form today.
+Call us today.